epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 *NOTE: realclean cannot be specified inside an O.<arch> subdirectory.
 <dir> is subdirectory name*

-*NOTE: You can build using your os vendors© native compiler and also build using a supported alternate compiler in the same directory structure because the executables and libraries will be created and installed into separate directories (e.g bin/solaris-sparc and
+*NOTE: You can build using your os vendor's native compiler and also build using a supported alternate compiler in the same directory structure because the executables and libraries will be created and installed into separate directories (e.g bin/solaris-sparc and